imengyu/vue3-context-menu/docs/docs/guide/custom-container.en.md

 Just specify the getContainer property on MenuOptions to set the mount container:

-> Note: myMenuContainer needs to set 'position: relative` Style, otherwise the menu cannot be located.

 ```ts
 ContextMenu.showContextMenu({
   getContainer: () => myMenuContainer, //myMenuContainer is the container
   //...
 })
 ```

+> Note: myMenuContainer needs to set 'position: relative` Style, otherwise the display position of the menu may be incorrect.

 ## Coordinate Settings